 Vaccines are products that help the immune system combat invading disease-causing pathogens.
-They are a safe and effective method for preventing certain diseases.
+They are a

 This article outlines what vaccines are and how they work.
 It will also discuss the various stages that vaccines must go through to receive medical approval.

 Vaccines are products that help prevent disease.
 They do this by preparing the body for exposure to disease-causing pathogens.

 Today, vaccines help control and prevent a range of serious diseases.
 These include but are not limited to: